ayosafacundo/Facundo-Ayosa/IdeaList.md

 ### MunGell/awesome-for-beginners PLUS (Stage: Theory)
 A visualizer of the repository that refreshes itself automatically

+### Dungeons and Dragons Character Database (Stage: Brainstorming)
+A D&D Database that lists each character made.

+Framework: Tauri
+Frontend: Svelte with Typescript / React with Typescript
+Backend: Rust
+Design: TODO
+Features:
+  - Ability to search for characters by race, class, variant, background and stats.
+  - Be able to create a "Template character" from which it will make variants of the character.
+  - Be able to put a drawing as the Icon of the character.
+  - Be able to edit the character inside the Character Database, undo and redo the changes, and save them to disk.

 ### ModularToolkit (Stage: BrainStorming)
 Fully customizable ToolKit with the possibility of adding and removing plugins (tools).